1ForA11/kubo-deployment/manifests/README.md

 The only dependencies are that your BOSH environment has:

-* Local DNS - Learn more at https://bosh.io/docs/dns.html including the `runtime-config/dns.yml` runtime configuration so as to add `bosh-dns` job to all instances
 * Credhub/UAA
 * Cloud Config with `vm_types` named `minimal`, `small`, and `small-highmem` as per similar requirements of [cf-deployment](https://github.com/cloudfoundry/cf-deployment)
 * Cloud Config has a network named `default`as per similar requirements of [cf-deployment](https://github.com/cloudfoundry/cf-deployment)